 Inflammation causes pain predominantly because the swelling pushes against nerve endings.
 Thus, the greater the swelling, the greater the pain, often as a result of additional biochemical processes that take place.
 Pain itself can come in various forms such as a stabbing or pinching sensation, throbbing or pulsating, though in many cases it is simply constant and continual.
 This is when relief from pain is sought, whether it is through its severity and intensity, or simply through its annoyance.

 Natural remedies for pain have huge advantages over pharmaceutical medications

 Medications for inflammatory pain and for anti-inflammatory properties are classed as non-steroidal anti-inflammatory drugs (NSAIDs).
 Clearly, they are effective in the short term, but non-prescription NSAIDs such as aspirin, ibuprofen and naproxen are dangerous to use in the long term.
 They are known to increase your risk of developing a stomach ulcer, which can bleed and become life-threatening.
 Beyond this, NSAIDs can also exacerbate symptoms of asthma, cause kidney damage, or even lead to a stroke or heart attack.
 None of these side-effects are associated with natural remedies for inflammatory conditions.

-Prourol and Cysta-Q are tremendous natural remedies for tackling inflammatory conditions
+Prourol is a tremendous natural remedy for tackling inflammatory conditions

-Here at Farr Labs we specialise in only the highest quality natural remedies for a number of inflammatory conditions and cannot recommend Prourol and Cysta-Q strongly enough.
+Here at Farr Labs we specialise in only the highest quality natural remedies for a number of inflammatory conditions and cannot recommend Prourol strongly enough.